Jwong1527/Jwong1527/README.md

 # Hello!
 I'm Jeffrey Wong 👋

-I am a senior Undergraduate Computer Science student at the **University at Buffalo** with a strong passion for software engineering.
+I am a Senior Computer Science student at the **University at Buffalo** with a strong passion for software engineering.
 I am interested in **Software Design** in **Big Data/FinTech**, where I can express my enthusiasm for problem solving and technology.

 ## 🔭 Current Projects
 - https://github.com/Jwong1527/JeffreyWong.com